thacherT1D/webdevstuff/Javascript_and_the_Browser/Web_Forms.desc.md

 A typical pattern is to display either next to the incorrectly filled out element, or a the top of the form, a new DOM element that lists the error in question.
 Try to be descriptive, tell the user what they did wrong- did they miss filling out the field, or did they just forget to put dashes in their phone number?

 When you bind an event handler to something that has a _default action_, the handler will fire and then the default action will happen.
 A default action is something like a form's submission to the location that's in the action property, or the navigation that happens when you click a link.
 In order to render errors, you have to stop the default action.
-One way is to use `event.preventDefault();`, but simply calling `return false` from within a jQuery event handler will stop the default event from occuring.
+One way is to use `event.preventDefault();`, but simply calling `return false` from within a jQuery event handler will stop the default event from occurring.

 ```javascript